hurlab/richCluster/README.md

 - Ward

 ## Installation
-The package is currently under review in submission to CRAN, but for now users can install the package and try out the clustering and visualization features by installing through GitHub.
+The package is currently under review for submission to CRAN, but for now, users can install the package and try out the clustering and visualization features by installing through GitHub.

 ```shell
 install.packages("devtools")